fgcreplaymiyoka/fgc-replay-miyoka/docs/code_of_conduct.md

 **What We Do:**

-- Record, upload, and publicly share Street Fighter 6 replay footage, accompanied by analytical insights for educational purposes.
+- Record and upload Street Fighter 6 replay footage, accompanied by analytical insights for educational purposes.
 (Reference: [Capcom Video Policy](https://www.capcomusa.com/video-policy/) - I. GUIDELINES)
 - Redact Personally Identifiable Information (PII), such as player names, within the replay footage.
-- Randomly select replays from Master-ranked players.

 **What We Do NOT Do:**